m-meingast/Sorting/README.md

 Compare the execution time of your algorithm with the execution time of your QuickSort or BubbleSort implementation.
 Which one is the fastest?

+## Iteration Counter

+Add a global static counter variables to count the number of iterations for each algorithm

 **Use methods for the individual tasks**.
 You can also use as many helper methods as you need.
 Mark them as private.